72squared/redpipe/docs/index.rst

 ----------------
 **RedPipe** is a wrapper around the pipeline component of `redis-py`_ or `redis-py-cluster`_.
 It makes it easy to reduce network round trips when talking to *Redis*.
+The interface is very similar to `redis-py`.
+It pipelined commands work almost like non-pipelined command to redis.

 For more general information about redis pipelining, see the `official redis documentation`_.